jhelst/eng-take-home-public/BACK-END.md

 # Back End (.5hrs)

-You will have a half hour to complete this portion of the assigment.
+We expect this portion of the take-home will take about 30 minutes to complete.

-### Goals/Outcomes
+### Goals

-- To test knowledge of using SQL
+- Test knowledge of using SQL
-- To evaluate approach to vaguely defined problems
+- Evaluate approach to vaguely defined problems

 ### Task Description